lsc-project/documentation/source/contributing.rst

 Contributing
 ************

 You want to contribute?
 Start by checking out the repository.
-Details are on the `download <download>`__ page.
+Details are on the `download <https://lsc-project.org/download.html>`__ page.

 Feel free to send
 =================